Video game packaging: Decline of printed manuals

 The trend in recent years is towards smaller manuals - sometimes just a single instruction sheet - for a number of reasons.
-Console games are no longer sold in large cardboard boxes; instead, since the early 2000s, DVD cases have been used (as today's major consoles use DVD-sized optical discs), which leave no room for a large manual.
+Console games are no longer sold in large cardboard boxes; instead, since the early 2000s, DVD cases have been used (as today's major disc-based consoles use Blu-Ray discs which are DVD-sized optical discs), which leave no room for a large manual.
 Printing is also expensive, and game publishers can save money by including a PDF of the manual on the disc (for PC games).
 Notably, most video games produced during and after the fourth generation include in-game instructions via tutorials and other such methods, meaning printed manuals are often overlooked.
-However, this trend is unpopular among many video game collectors because it may decrease the perceived value of a game, as manuals are sometimes considered works of art themselves as an essential part of the game's packaging.
-Some consider reading manuals an enjoyable experience.
-Also, reading manuals on a computer monitor or other display device may be considered more "awkward" as opposed to printed paper.
+Valve's Half-Life 2 is an early example of a game that did not come with a manual.
+Environmental concerns have been used as a reason publishers stopped including printed manuals with their games.
+One example is Ubisoft, which phased out printed manuals starting in March 2010 with their PC games and the following April with their PlayStation 3 and Xbox 360 titles, starting with Shaun White Skateboarding.
+Electronic Arts did the same for similar reasons starting with the PS3 version of Mass Effect 2 and all versions of Fight Night Champion.
+However, this trend is criticized among many video game collectors because it may decrease the perceived value of a game, as manuals are sometimes considered works of art themselves as an essential part of the game's packaging.

 As opposed to most console games which have printed manuals, games for the Nintendo 3DS, Wii U, and Nintendo Switch store manuals in digital form on the Nintendo 3DS game card, Wii U optical disc, and Nintendo Switch game card, respectively.